 Version 3.01 of bagpipe.tex works with MusicTeX version 5.20. and with MusixTeX version T.88.
 Since it redefines a few Musi[c|x]TeX macros, bagpipe.tex may not work with later versions of Musi[c|x]TeX without modification.
 It definitely does not work with versions of MusicTeX earlier than 4.71.

 MusixTeX differs from MusicTeX in that it relies on a three pass system to adjust the spacing instead of glue (stretchable space).
-MusixTeX is also the version under active development and has many features which MusicTeX does not.
-Most of these are irrelevant for bagpipe music.
-I recommend the use of MusicTeX unless some unique feature of MusixTeX is desired.
+MusixTeX is also the version under active development and is now the default in bagpipe.tex.

 The files in the bagpipe.tex distribution/ are: